mmusich/SiStripHitResolution/README.md

 where $`\sigma_{pred-meas}`$ is the standard deviation for the distribution of the double difference between the predicted and measured hit positions, and $`\sigma_{meas}`$ is the standard deviation of the distribution of the measured hit positions.

-The following parameters are used:
+The following criteria are used:

 * The charged particle must have traversed through two sufficiently-overlapping detector modules.
 * Tracks must have transverse momenta greater than 3 GeV ([permalink](https://gitlab.cern.ch/coldham/hitresolutionproject/-/blob/master/src/HitResol.cc#L324)).